hobbit-project/neptune-system-adapter/README.md

 - Provide account-specific information (see requirements) + ssh key (see Constants.java)
 - To run the adapter as part of Benchmark: `make debug-system`
 - To debug adapter as pure java: see the `checkHealth()` from BenchmarkTest.java
-- To package adapter into docker image (to push into the HOBBIT platform): `make build-images`
+- To package adapter into docker image (to push into the HOBBIT platform): `make build-images`.
+SshKeys folder would addded into the docker image (configured in BenchmarkTest.java).
 - To run the adapter as docker image (to check it locally before pushing the HOBBIT platform): `checkHealthDockerized()` from BenchmarkTest.java

 ## Disclaimer